-Paige is from Worthington, Minnesota and graduated in 2018 from Augustana University with a Bachelor of Arts Degree in Psychology and Biology.
-Paige is one of our teachers at the Jean Alexis Kuislin Christian Academy where she focuses on our special needs students.
+Paige is from Luverne, Minnesota and graduated in 2018 from Augustana University with a Bachelor of Arts Degree in Psychology and Biology.
+Paige is the behavioral therapist and school counselor at the Jean Alexis Kuislin Christian Academy where she focuses on trauma related behaviors.

 Why I work for Mission-Haiti: